We're looking for more referees and volunteers to host more meets!

 Who we are

 USA Powerlifting (formerly American Drug-Free Powerlifting Association, Inc.) is the leading powerlifting organization in the United States.
-USA Powerlifting is a member of the International Powerlifting Federation (IPF), the governing body of powerlifting internationally.
-The IPF is comprised of member federations from eighty-three countries on six continents.

 Distinct from weightlifting, a sport made up of two lifts: the Snatch and the Clean-and-Jerk, where the weight is lifted above the head, powerlifting comprises three lifts: the Squat, Bench Press and Deadlift.
 Powerlifting competitions may be comprised of one, two or all three of the lifting disciplines.